sktime/enhancement-proposals/steps/08_benchmarking/step.md

     ```Python
     strategy.predict(train)
-    #train are the taining samples produced by the cv algorithm
+    #train are the training samples produced by the cv algorithm
     ```

-    In order to make this work with the orchestrator we need to change the above line in the orchestrator to make a case distrinction based on the type of task.
+    In order to make this work with the orchestrator we need to change the above line in the orchestrator to make a case distinction based on the type of task.
 For example, this can look like:

     ```Python
     if task._type == 'prediction':